cs4804-24c/final/README.md

 # Description
 This project is about visualizing Data from the 2022 American Time Use Survey

-The code it in index.html
+The code it in index.html and the python notebook is for helping clean the data

 The data is in dataFinal.csv